 Artificial intelligence is no longer a futuristic concept in medicine.
 It is here, embedded in diagnostic tools, treatment planning systems, and patient monitoring platforms across hospitals worldwide.
-The convergence of machine learning algorithms and vast medical datasets has created a paradigm shift in how diseases are detected, diagnosed, and treated.
+The convergence of machine learning algorithms and vast medical datasets has created a fundamental change in how diseases are detected, diagnosed, and treated.

 From radiology departments to pathology labs, AI-powered systems are demonstrating diagnostic accuracy that rivals and sometimes exceeds that of experienced physicians.
 But what does this mean for the future of healthcare, and should doctors be worried about their jobs?